supabase/pg_netstat/README.md

 ### Caveats & Limitations

 - Windows is not supported, that limitation inherits from `pgx`.
-- Currently only supports PostgreSQL v14, if you need other versions supported please [raise an issue](https://github.com/supabase/pg_netstat/issues).
+- Currently only supports PostgreSQL v14 and v15, if you need other versions supported please [raise an issue](https://github.com/supabase/pg_netstat/issues).
-- Only one network device can be specified to capture packets from.
 - Replication haven't tested yet, use at your own risk.

 ### Contribution